techiuv/flappy-bird/README.md

-# Flappy Bird Advanced
+# Flappy Bird

-An advanced version of the Flappy Bird game using Python and Pygame.
+Flappy Bird game using Python and Pygame.

 ## Features